sweattep/anonymous_quotes/README.md

 >Complete your outdoor work, and prepare your field; after that, you can build your house.

+>They made me the keeper of the vineyards; but my own vineyard have I not kept

 >To cherish knowledge is to know wisdom.
 Wisdom is given by the Creator to be used for the good of the people.

 >Love must be unconditional.
 When people are weak they need love the most.